 Depending on the losses you sustain, you may seek financial recovery through an auto insurance claim or a personal injury lawsuit.
 If you were injured in a collision that resulted in a spinal injury, you may be able to sue a negligent driver.

-A personal injury lawyer in Birmingham may be able to help you seek the following types of compensation:
+A personal injury lawyer in Birmingham, AL may be able to help you seek the following types of compensation:

 - Medical expenses

 If the driver who caused your wreck was violating the law at the time of the accident or behaving in a reckless manner, you may also be awarded punitive damages.
 A lawyer can evaluate your case to determine if you have grounds to file a claim.

 What Is the Average Settlement for a Spinal Injury?

 Due to the damaging effects of a neck or back injury, a personal injury lawsuit for a spinal injury may result in a significant settlement.
 Settlements for spinal injuries generally range between $10,000 and $1,000,000.

 Every case is different and the settlement you may expect will largely depend on your injuries and your recovery.
 You may be left injured for months or years.
 If you are permanently disabled, your settlement should reflect this.

 How Long After an Accident Can You Sue for Personal Injury?

 According to Al. Code.
 Sec.
 6-2-38, the statute of limitations for personal injury cases in Alabama is just two years.
 If you do not initiate your personal injury case within this time, your case will be time-barred.
 You mustn’t delay because a spinal injury could leave you disabled long-term.

 If you were injured by a negligent driver in Alabama, you may be entitled to compensation for your medical bills and other damages.
 A Birmingham personal injury attorney from Morris Bart & Associates, LLC can help you fight for maximum compensation.